JonathanMEdwards/subtext10/doc/language.md

 }
 x = 1 ternary-program(2, .input3 := 3)
 ```
-The syntax `.input3 := 3` is actually a set operation applied to the `do` structure.
+The syntax `.input3 := 3` is actually a set operation applied to the `do` block.
 It sets the value of the `input3` input item to 3.
 The same thing happens with the second input: `.input2 := 2` , but that is hidden in the syntax.

 ### Local variables

-Inside a structure an ouput item can be used to name an intermediate computation and then reference it by name later.
+Inside a block an ouput item can be used to name an intermediate computation and then reference it by name later.
 This is called a _local variable_ in some languages.
-As we have seen, it is common in `do` structures for values to flow downward from one item to the next.
+As we have seen, it is common in `do` blocks for values to flow downward from one item to the next.
 Local variables can break this flow, so there is special output qualifier `let` that lets the previous value flow “around” it:
 ```
 ...
 let foo = ... // compute something from previous value for later